 There is no fixed time that is best; however, if you are feeling negative towards your relationship, my general advice is to see someone as early as possible.

-If things are generally okay, one-to-one relationship coaching can still be a very powerful and transformative opportunity to create change, and take your relationship to the next level.
+If things are generally okay, one-to-one relationship coaching or couple therapy can still be a very powerful and transformative opportunity to create change, and take your relationship to the next level.

-Yes, while I am based in Brisbane, Australia, I see clients from around the world via Skype.
+Yes, while I am based in Brisbane, Australia, I see clients from around the world via Zoom.
 As long as your time zone meets my schedule, we can work together.

 My role is to support you wherever you find yourself in your relationship journey.
 I use the three pillars framework, but I do not have fixed method or a process that I box you into.
 Instead, I meet you where you are currently at and together we go where you are ready and comfortable to explore and expand.

 Feedback from a new client: “Thank you, Nicole.
 I have never done anything like this before.
 I was a bit scared, but you made that so easy for me.”

 My approach is heart based, therefore fully accepting of who you are, non-judgemental and present.